 TD03, Choice of Billet or Non-Billet 14T Compressor Wheel, OEM Turbine Wheel

-Yet another solid option for those on a budget looking for upgraded turbos.
+Vargas is a leading name in the upgraded BMW turbo game and their N54 turbos truly put them on the map.
+The Vargas Stage 1 turbos are another solid option for those on a budget looking for quality upgraded turbos.
 The VTT stage 1 turbos are capable of roughly 525whp but are likely best kept in the 480-500whp range.

 Starting at $2,399

-A little pricier than the previous options, the RB Next Gens are somewhat of an “entry-level” TD04 turbo; these turbos will flow much more efficiently than the smaller center section TD03’s.
-Good for 500-550whp but capable of being pushed a bit further.
-Though 550whp may not seem like a huge upgrade from the RB Twos 525whp these are a considerable upgrade.
-They will hold power later in the RPM range creating a broader power band.
+Though it may not seem like a huge upgrade from the RB Twos these are a considerable upgrade.
+The Twos Plus will hold power later in the RPM range creating a broader power band.
 Proven to run sub 11 second quarter miles @ 130+ mph these turbos are no joke.
-Excellent, reliable option for those looking to daily drive in the low-mid 500whp range with the ability to be turned up to 550+whp for occasional glory runs.
+Excellent, reliable option for those looking to daily drive in the mid 500whp range with the ability to be turned up to 575+whp for occasional glory runs.

 Final Thoughts on “Modest” 500whp Turbos